ChicoState/ux-Drillgon200/Journal1.md

 ![Step 10](assets/quest_step10.jpg)
 14. After Steam is closed, I open the virtual desktop menu with my left controller and click "Quit".
 This works, sending me back to the Quest home screen.
 15. I put down the Quest 2 and plug it into a charging cable.

+## Outcome
+While I did eventually get to the main menu of a game, it was a painful process with many bugs and workarounds that I only know because I've experimented enough to find them.
+The whole thing took around 10 minutes, which is a very long time if you just want to enjoy something after work/school or friends are waiting for you in a multiplayer lobby.